HundredVisionsGuy/webanalyst/tests/test_files/projects/single_page/README.md

-# Project Name: About Me
+# Project Name: Single Web Page

 ## Project Description
-***GOAL***: Students are asked to create a single web page designed to give information about the student using Headings (h1 & h2), paragraphs, links, and bold and italics.
+***GOAL***: Students are asked to create a single web page designed to give information about a student-selected topic using Headings (h1 & h2), paragraphs, links, and bold and italics.

 ### HTML Level = 101
 This project does not meet the requirements for attaining the next level in HTML.